-Be a resident of Montgomery County, Ohio, with a valid street address (no P.O. boxes) demonstrated by a driver's license, utility bill, bank statement, voter registration document, etc.; and

-- Be a United States citizen or a permanent legal resident; and - Be at least 18 years old; and - Be an artist or creative entrepreneur.
-For the purposes of this grant program, an artist is defined as someone who has practiced their artistic discipline for at least three years, demonstrates strong artistic potential, and is committed to developing their artistic career.
-Artists devote a significant portion of their time to creating, practicing, or teaching their artform and receive compensation for their work. - Have exhibited, performed, or published work as an artist within the past three years, including self-curated opportunities or those in non-traditional venues.
+- Be a resident of Montgomery County, Ohio, with a valid street address (no P.O. boxes) demonstrated by a driver's license, utility bill, bank statement, voter registration document, etc.; and - Be a United States citizen or a permanent legal resident; and - Be at least 18 years old; and - Be an active artist or creative entrepreneur.
+For the purposes of this grant program, an artist is defined as someone who has practiced their artistic discipline for at least three years, demonstrates artistic potential, and is committed to developing their craft and career.
+Artists devote a significant portion of their time to creating, practicing, or teaching their artform and receive compensation for their work reflective of the stage of their career. - Have exhibited, performed, or published work as an artist within the past three years, including self-curated opportunities or those in non-traditional venues.